-The pioneering work by Geman & Geman [42] and Besag [17] stimulated a surge of interest in statistical approaches to image analysis.
-Until recently, most attention has been given to segmentation or classification tasks, i.e. dividing an image into relatively homogeneous regions of different type [71].
-Following [17, 42], a Bayesian approach is usually taken, in which a Markov random field model is used as a prior distribution to impose smoothness on segmentations.
+The pioneering work by Geman & Geman [42] and Besag [16] stimulated a surge of interest in statistical approaches to image analysis.
+Until recently, most attention has been given to segmentation or classification tasks, i.e. dividing an image into relatively homogeneous regions of different type.
+Following [16, 42], a Bayesian approach is usually taken in which a Markov random field model is used as a prior distribution to impose smoothness on segmentations.
 Computational problems due to the high dimensionality of images are overcome by iterative algorithms relying only on the local characteristics of the probabilistic model.
 An efficient deterministic technique to find a locally optimal segmentation is Besag's Iterated Conditional Mode (ICM) algorithm.
-Realisations of the posterior distribution can be obtained by a Gibbs sampler and a simulated annealing schedule to approximate a globally optimal classification can be designed [42].
+Realisations of the posterior distribution can be obtained by a Gibbs sampler, and a simulated annealing schedule to approximate a globally optimal classification can be designed [42].

-The goal of this monograph is to argue that the (continuous) Markov or Gibbs processes studied in stochastic geometry, spatial statistics and statistical physics [12, 97, 100, 101, 103] provide a rich collection of models usable in a broad range of problems in image analysis and spatial statistics.
+The goal of this monograph is to argue that the (continuous) Markov or Gibbs processes studied in stochastic geometry, spatial statistics and statistical physics [11, 101, 104, 105, 107] provide a rich collection of models usable in a broad range of problems involving the higher-level interpretation of spatial and image data.

 Object recognition is the task of interpreting a noisy image to identify certain geometrical features.
 An object recognition algorithm must decide whether there are any objects of a specified kind in the scene, and if so, determine the number of objects and their locations, shapes, sizes and spatial relationship.
 The image data are noisy and sometimes blurred.
-There is a wide field of applications, including industrial robot vision, document reading, interpretation of medical scans [21], automated cytology [82], classification of astronomical features [84, 104] and identification of grain structures in materials science.
+There is a wide field of applications, including industrial robot vision, document reading, interpretation of medical scans [20], automated cytology [86], classification of astronomical features [87, 108] and identification of grain structures in materials science.